 My Life Philosophy

 I’ve learned how important it is to be present in my own life and in the lives around me.
 Some of the greatest moments of our lives can unexpectedly pass us by when we focus too much on the “what ifs” of the past and future.
 Living in, not for, the present moment lets me more fully appreciate the beauty life has to offer.
+It also allows me to more clearly see the past and plan my future.
 Seeing how quickly my children are growing is a constant reminder of this.

 To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.

 I believe that the world and people are naturally good, and I see that everywhere.
 I’m in constant awe of our abilities to express ourselves through art, music, dance, writing, food, and so many other mediums—it’s one of the most amazing things I know.
 It’s crazy how profound and expressive people can be when given the opportunity.